INTENS-FI/intens/doc/rest-api.md

 - Access to simulation results.
 Works like `default/` but read only.
 - Only available if status is done.
-- Accessing results before simulation finishes either returns 404 (or maybe 409 Conflict or 503 Service unavailable) or waits.
+- Accessing results of unfinished computations returns 503 Service unavailable or waits.
-- Accessing results of failed computations returns 404 or maybe 410 Gone.
+- Accessing results of unsuccesful computations returns 410 Gone.

 ##### `jobs/`*id*`/files/`*path*